ingbrzy/MA-XML-8.0-SPANISH/README.md

 https://github.com/ingbrzy/MA-XML-8.0-SPANISH/commits/master

 Special thanks to the active translators volunteers:
-@Infante007, @elyorch76 & @asirena
+@Infante007, @nosijf982, @elyorch76 & @asirena

-# If you want to help in translations, please contact @Jamflux or @ingbrzy for further details.
+# If you want to help in translations, please contact @Infante007 or @ingbrzy for further details.